Posters will be available for viewing and presenters available for questions during the Poster Reception on Thursday, March 2 from 4:30 to 6 p.m.

 Integrating Food Safety Education into RDN Food Science and Menu Planning Curriculum

 Like all health and food safety educators, dietitians know that food safety practices are critical for preventing foodborne illnesses.
 Nevertheless, are educators sharing these practices at every opportunity?
 This poster demonstrates how students are taught to integrate food safety education into a key component of consumer nutrition.

-Tara Harman, The University of Alabama, Birmingham
+Tara Kelly, MS, RDN, The University of Alabama at Birmingham

 Safe Food Handling Saves Lives

 A collaboration between two Family & Consumer Sciences Agents, a restaurant owner, and the local health inspector to provide extra food safety training for employees in management positions yields fantastic results.

 Susan Moore, University of Georgia Extension; La Keshia Levi, University of Georgia Extension

 Cottage Foods Training–Encouraging Food Safety One Cupcake at a Time!

 With the increase in the cottage food industry, there is an increased need for targeted food safety training for producers.
 Learn the why’s and what’s about creating a state specific cottage food class, and its positive multiplier effect for educators.